Town Mayor photo

-At the Annual Meeting of the Town Council held on Tuesday 16th May 2023, Councillor Eamonn O'Nolan was elected Mayor of Woodbridge for the Civic Year 2023/24.
+At the Annual Meeting of the Town Council held on Wednesday 21st May 2025, Councillor Nigel Phipps was elected Mayor of Woodbridge for the Civic Year 2025/26.

 The Mayoral Process